 A photo workshop in my own city or far and away?

 The workshops tend to be a little like a kindergarten.
 Professional people (who are usually very busy) get to explore their passion for photography exclusively in a place they dream of going to.
 Often, in the time outside of the workshop, participants explore restaurants, shops or museums they always wanted to visit, or meet up with old friends, or simply get work done.
-The workshop is in the sheduled daytime, and there is no social get-together in the evenings, unless someone arrange it.
+The workshop is in the scheduled daytime, and there is no social get-together in the evenings, unless someone arrange it for those who want to join.
 I feel the workshop is enough work for the day, so I let people have their own time, just as I get to have my own time.

 On the other hand it is also very practical to do a workshop in your own city.
 It's not as distraction-free because the office or spouse might call in the middle of the fun, a kid is ill and has to be picked up and things like that.
 The advantage is that you will learn to see the possibilities in your own city, because now you see, and you will never ever again hear yourself say, "there's nothing to photograph in my city".